Wondahs/mongo_CRUD/README.md

 2. The API will be running at `http://localhost:3000` (or another port if specified in your configuration).

 ### API Endpoints

+  Note that COLLECTION_NAME will be used as the endpoint.
+In this case, requests will be made to `/books/`

 - **POST /books**: Create a new book.
 - **GET /books**: Retrieve all books.